Updated May 9, 2021

-Are you an Xbox One gamer?
+Are you an Xbox gamer?
 Want to make it big streaming on Twitch?
 Or just looking to stream casually with a few friends?
 If so, you may be wondering how to stream on Twitch from Xbox.

 You’re not the only one.
-There are over 10 million channels on Twitch; millions of them streaming from consoles.
+There are over 9 million active channels on Twitch; millions of them streaming from consoles.
 That number only increased when news broke that Microsoft would be shutting down its live-streaming platform, Mixer.
-That left over five million Mixer streamers – most of them Xbox One gamers – looking for a new home.
+That left over five million Mixer streamers – most of them Xbox gamers – looking for a new home.
 In the vacuum, more and more console streamers are looking to Twitch for a fresh start.

 If you’re not tech savvy, setting up your first Twitch stream on the Xbox may seem daunting.
 But it doesn’t have to be; the process is actually quite simple.

 To stream on Twitch from Xbox, you first need to create a Twitch account from your mobile device or computer.
 Next, download the free Twitch app from the Microsoft store.
 Then sign in and link your Twitch and Xbox Live accounts using a six-digit code.
 Select the “Broadcast” tab from the Twitch app to adjust your stream settings and hardware.
 When you’re ready, click “Start Streaming” to go live!

 Need some help getting started?
 We’ll guide you through the steps, one-by-one, just below.
 Here’s how to stream on Twitch from Xbox:

 To broadcast, you’ll need:

 If you don’t already have a Twitch account, head on over to twitch.tv on your desktop or mobile device.
 Create your account and turn on two-factor authentication (2FA) for extra security.
 Remember your login information; you’ll need this shortly.

 Return to your Xbox and visit the Microsoft store.
 Search for the Twitch app and press “Get” to download it free.
 Once finished, find the app in your “My games & apps” tab and open it.